robertblackwell/pico-microros/README.md

     ```
     demonstrating that the pico code subscriber received the message from the hosts publisher.

+## Watch it all - a little bit easier

+The previous section is a bit tedious and error prone.
+I experimented with Launch files but they did not seem to help.

+So I have added the following files to the repo which will help a little.
+Note `terminator` is a terminal multiplexor available on Ubuntu and many other platforms.

+-   `terminator-config` - which has a 4 panel layout defined.
+If you make this your default `terminator` config file at `~/.config/terminator/config` and then run

+    ```bash
+    terminator -s
+    ```
+    and select  the option `Split4` from the pop-up menu.
+A 4 panel screen will open.

+-   then execute the following shell scripts, one in each panel in the following order:

+    -   ```./run_uros_agent.sh```
+    -   `./run_listener.sh`
+    -   `./run_talker.sh`
+    -   `./run_telemetry.sh`

+This will have the same outcome as the provious section but with a bit less hassle.

 ## pico-pubsub, my changes

 I have mentioned a number of times that `pico-pubsub` is derived from the repo at `https://github.com/micro_ros_raspberrypi_pico_sdk`.